cavo789/blog/blog/2023/12/21/docker-quarto/index.md

 ![Revealjs - slide 3](./images/revealjs_slide3.png)

 :::tip Just deploy your slideshow online
 The nice thing now is that your slideshow is ready to be deployed on your remote server.
 Copy the html file and the associated folder (in our use case here, file `test.html` and folder `test_files`) to your FTP server f.i. and your website can be publicly accessed.
-Nice is isn't it?
+Nice, isn't it?
 :::